What are the differences between loppers and secateurs?

 Branches are the perfect tool to prune branches thicker than 0.5 inches.
 Pictured is our Power Cut Vario Lopper.

 Some loppers have telescopic handles, which allow you to get to branches which are even further away.

 Others offer various cutting functions to give you extra flexibility when pruning trees.

 Keeping up?
 Good.
 But before you start thinking that you’re a secateur and lopper whizz, you need to know the difference between anvil and bypass designs.

-What is the difference between anvil and bypass and which should I use?
+What is the difference between anvil and bypass?